brittanymj/seven-ate-nine/station-design.md

 ## Station Design

 <img src="images/group-rotations.png" style="width:700px;" alt="Group Rotations">

-# iPad Station

-The Tech Teacher leads a number talk and the students use virtual manipulatives on their iPads to solve the problem.
-The Tech Teacher will have the virtual manipulative site preloaded with suggestions of manipulatives for students to choose from.
-After the students have represented their thinking with the virtual manipulatives, the Tech Teacher will ensure they have taken a screenshot.
-The Tech Teacher will print the screenshot or post it to the student’s digital portfolio so that they can access it when they are in the self-reflection station the next day.

 # Week 1:
 Do not do a number talk at the iPad station – instead, give the students a chance to explore the virtual manipulatives.
 Use the reflection station for exploring physical manipulatives and/or doing traditional number talks until there is work to reflect upon.